SAMMISolutions/docs/doc_posts/_getting-started/migration.md

 If you have stringified stacks saved in ini files from LioranBoard 1, you can easily convert them to arrays by using this automated [Stack to Array tool]({{ "/commands/array#convertstackssavedininifilesfromlbtoarraysinlb" | relative_url }}).

 ##### Objects
-LioranBoard 2 can newly create and manipulate [objects](https://www.w3schools.com/js/js_objects.asp).
+SAMMI can newly create and manipulate [objects](https://www.w3schools.com/js/js_objects.asp).

 ##### CSV Files
-LioranBoard 2 can manipulate CSV files.
+SAMMI can manipulate CSV files.

 ##### HTTP Request
 [Get HTTP Request]({{ "/commands/misc#gethttprequest" | relative_url }}) command replaces Web Request extension.
-You can call an API and receive its response directly in LioranBoard now.\
+You can call an API and receive its response directly in SAMMI now.\
-As an example, the whole Spotify extension is now fully contained in LioranBoard and does not require Transmitter to run anymore.
+As an example, the whole Spotify extension is now fully contained in SAMMI and does not require Transmitter to run anymore.

 ##### More Twitch control
 New native [Twitch triggers]({{ "/triggers/twitch" | relative_url }}) for f**ollowers, polls, predictions and hype train**.

 Added tremendous amount of [Twitch commands]({{ "/commands/twitch" | relative_url }}), such as creating a clip, getting channel info, creating a poll/prediction etc.

-Added user friendly UI to **create and modify your Channel Points** directly from LioranBoard-Twitch Connections menu.
+Added user friendly UI to **create and modify your Channel Points** directly from SAMMI-Twitch Connections menu.

 ##### Transmitter
 Transmitter is mostly similar for users, however you **do not need to manually reinstall extensions** when you update your Transmitter to a newer version.
-This is all automatically handled by LioranBoard for you.
+This is all automatically handled by SAMMI for you.

-If you're an extension developer, you will need to rewrite some of your code to work with LioranBoard 2:
+If you're an extension developer, you will need to rewrite some of your code to work with SAMMI:

 - extension files now have .lb2 extension
 - added `[extension_info]` section which must be included after `[extension_name]`